 DONATE TO THE LOCOMOTIVE #168 AND BECOME A PART OF THIS LIVING LEGEND.

 The No. 168 was built in 1883 as part of General Palmer’s vision to have the largest and best narrow gauge passenger service in the Rocky Mountains.
 The T-12 Class locomotive was best suited for mountain railroading, and the No. 168 traveled all over the Rocky Mountains and the west between Colorado and Utah.
 In 1909, it had the distinction of transporting President William H. Taft to the dedication of the Gunnison Tunnel.
 No. 168 made its last run in 1937.
 A year later, it was retired and donated to the City of Colorado Springs.
 There, the locomotive sat idle in Antlers Park for 77 years.

-Donate to the 168 Restoration Fund and your gift will be doubled.
+Donate to the 168 Restoration Fund and HELP US METICULOUSLY RESTORE THE BEAUTY OF 1883.

 With your donation today, we will be closer to reaching our goal of complete restoration by 2019.

 Please note: There’s a 25% tax credit for donors who are Colorado residents.
 Which means that your $168 will qualify for a $42 reduction in state taxes, making your total contribution cost just $126.